Ku Klux Klan: Political role

-The second Klan expanded with new chapters in cities in the Midwest and West, and reached both Republicans and Democrats, as well as men without a party affiliation.
-The goal of Prohibition in particular helped the Klan and some Republicans to make common cause in the North.

-The Klan had numerous members in every part of the United States but was particularly strong in the South and Midwest.
-At its peak, claimed Klan membership exceeded four million and comprised 20% of the adult white male population in many broad geographic regions, and 40% in some areas.
-The Klan also moved north into Canada, especially Saskatchewan, where it opposed Catholics.

-In Indiana, members were American-born, white Protestants and covered a wide range of incomes and social levels.
-The Indiana Klan was perhaps the most prominent Ku Klux Klan in the nation.
-It claimed more than 30% of white male Hoosiers as members.
-In 1924 it supported Republican Edward Jackson in his successful campaign for governor.
+The second Klan expanded with new chapters in Midwestern and Western cities and recruited Republicans, Democrats, and men without party affiliation.
+The goal of Prohibition in particular helped the Klan and some Republicans make common cause in the North.
+The Klan had members in every region of the United States but was especially strong in the South and Midwest.
+At its peak, claimed Klan membership exceeded four million and, in some broad regions, amounted to about 20% of the adult white male population, reaching as high as 40% in certain areas.
+In Indiana, members were American-born white Protestants, and it had claimed it had more than 30% of white male Hoosiers as members.
+In 1924, it supported Republican Edward Jackson in his successful campaign for governor.
+The Klan moved north into Canada, especially Saskatchewan, where it exercised significant influence within the provincial Conservative party in the 1920s and 1930s.

 Catholic and liberal Democrats—who were strongest in northeastern cities—decided to make the Klan an issue at the 1924 Democratic National Convention in New York City.
 Their delegates proposed a resolution indirectly attacking the Klan; it was defeated by one vote out of 1,100.
 The leading presidential candidates were William Gibbs McAdoo, a Protestant with a base in the South and West where the Klan was strong, and New York governor Al Smith, a Catholic with a base in the large cities.
 After weeks of stalemate and bitter argumentation, both candidates withdrew in favor of a compromise candidate.
+In 1928, Thomas J. Heflin, the junior senator from Alabama, blamed the Democratic loss in the 1924 presidential election on Roman Catholics dividing the party, stating: